Season 1, Episode 2: Getting a Diagnosis

 Key takeaways:

-Tasks that are boring but important (like scheduling an appointment or answering work emails) don’t release dopamine for ADHDers, so doing them is physically harder — not a sign of laziness or a moral failing.
+• This means that tasks that are boring but important (like scheduling an appointment or answering work emails) don’t release dopamine for ADHDers, so doing them is physically harder — not a sign of laziness or a moral failing.

-Michelle suggests working in small time blocks with built-in rewards — even something like “I’ll do 10 minutes, then have a lolly” — to help grease the wheels of motivation and work with your neurology, not against it.
+• Michelle suggests working in small time blocks with built-in rewards — even something like “I’ll do 10 minutes, then have a lolly” — to help grease the wheels of motivation and work with your neurology, not against it.

-Rewards don’t have to be big — even a song you like or a visual tracker can help.
+• Rewards don’t have to be big — even a song you like or a visual tracker can help.
 The strategy is about breaking tasks into small, manageable pieces and layering in frequent, tangible dopamine boosts.

 Things We Mentioned and Extra Resources: